MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/non-receipt-payment-processing.md

 - [ConfirmPurchase](xref:titleid.playfabapi.com.client.playeritemmanagement.confirmpurchase) - Validates whether the purchase completed successfully and if necessary ensures the goods are added to the player’s inventory.

 > [!NOTE]
-> The exception to this is **Xsolla**, which we'll address separately at the end of this tutorial.
+> The exception to this is Xsolla, which we'll address separately at the end of this tutorial.

 In the examples that follow, you’ll see fields like **{{TitleID}}** and **{{SessionTicket}}**.
-You will need to replace these values in your own code with the appropriate values for your game, and the player’s authentication ticket.
+You will need to replace these values in your own code, with the appropriate values for your game, and the player’s authentication ticket.

 ## Initiating the purchase

 Throughout the purchase flow, you’ll be working with a defined set of goods from your game catalog that the player wants to purchase.

-This is the cart of goods, which you define by a call to **client/startPurchase**, to start the process.
+This is the cart of goods, which you define by a call to `client/startPurchase`, to start the process.

 ```csharp
 PlayFabClientAPI.StartPurchase(new StartPurchaseRequest() {